attackgithub/honey/README.md

 # About honey encryptor

-    INFO: This is intended to encrypt every bit of data in a unix filesystem using 256-bit AES with a self-destructing, randomly generated key, idea taken from the FuxSocy Encryptor!
+    INFO: Honey Unix Encryptor (HUE) is intended to encrypt every bit of data in a unix filesystem using 256-bit AES with a self-destructing, randomly generated key, idea taken from the FuxSocy Encryptor!

 # How to install HUE